skiadas/NumberTheoryCourse/notes/proofs_quantifiers.md

     $\exists$
       ~ "exists".
 Called the **existential quantifier**.

-    They are followed by a variable, and they are meant to suggest that the remaining statement is true for all values (respectively for at least one values).
+    They are followed by a variable, and they are meant to suggest that the remaining statement is true for all values (respectively for at least one value).
-- In every theorem or lemma, and variable needs to be quantified.
+- In every theorem or lemma, any variable needs to be quantified.
 If it is not, it is implicitly assumed that "forall" was intended.
 - To prove a statement "for every integer $n$":
     - Say "let $n$ be an integer". $n$ is now a specific, fixed, but unknown number.
 It stands as a "placeholder" for any arbitrary number.
     - Continue with the proof.